Graph Mixture Density Networks: Results and Discussion

-To tell whether \GMDN{} can transfer knowledge to a graph of a different size or belonging to another family, we evaluate the trained models on the datasets shown in Figure \ref{fig:transfer-effect} while adding the \RAND{} score as the reference baseline.
+\paragraph{Transfer Results} To tell whether \GMDN{} can transfer knowledge to a random graph of different size and/or family (\ie with different structural properties), we evaluate the trained models on the six additional datasets described in Section \ref{sec:experiments}.
+Results are shown in Figure \ref{fig:transfer-effect}, where the \RAND{} score acts as the reference baseline.
 The general trend is that the \GMDN{} trained on ER-100 has better performances than its counterpart trained on BA-100; this is true for all ER datasets, BA-200 and BA-500.
-This suggests that training on ER-100, known to be \quotes{harder} than BA-100 as discussed above, allows the model to partially learn the dynamics of SIR and transfer them to completely different graphs.
-Notice that, as the size of the graph changes, the properties of the random graphs also vary, and so obtaining a transfer effect is not that obvious.
+This observation suggests that training on ER-100, which we assumed to be a \quotes{harder} task than BA-100 as discussed above, allows the model to better learn the dynamics of SIR and transfer them to completely different graphs.
+Since the structural properties of the random graphs vary across the datasets, obtaining a transfer effect is therefore not an obvious task.

-\paragraph{Structure Reconstruction via Distribution Distances} Finally, we investigate the ability to implicitly transfer structural information in the node representations by computing the distance between node distributions.
-We report our structure-reconstruction results in Table \ref{tab:link-pred}.
-In general, all the distance functions perform very well, though the weighted Jeffrey distance is the one with the most satisfactory results.
-This distance is also more efficient than the L2, which elegantly takes into account Gaussian mixtures but has a quadratic cost in the number of sub-networks.
-Also, \GMDN{}-L2 was the slowest converging model, possibly due to the complex dependencies between pairs of mixtures.

-From these preliminary results, it is clear that distributional distances can be used to reconstruct most of the adjacency information without necessarily imposing explicit constraints on internal node representations.
-Therefore, future work will further investigate the potential of this technique as a regularization strategy when solving common graph regression/classification tasks.